Joe-McCann/cs-241-hugo-notes/content/authors/admin/_index.md

 #- Visitors
 ---

 I work full time in Product Analytics at American Express for an AI Lab team.
-On the day to day this amounts to brainstorming and figuring out how we can use the tech that we already have to address problems we've been seeing users encountering.
+This amounts to a lot of planning, meeting, researching, and more planning.
 Prior to that I was a software engineer at American Express specializing in automation work of Machine Learning deployment processes: a.k.a. being a certified lazy person.
+Obviously the views and statements I make on this website and the internet in general are mine and not the company's; this is obvious since I'm insane and unhinged.

 Once a week during the college semesters I teach CS 241 Discrete Mathematics at NJIT.
 I have a passion for mathematics and finding ways to insert mathematics into everything I do.
 I also make stupid little videos in my spare time to show people math is freaking cool.